Are you looking to expand your portrait photography skills? If so, you’re in luck!

 A traditional portrait is a posed shot of a person or group of people.

-The subject(s) will usually be looking directly at the camera, with a formal (or semi-formal) expression.
+The subject(s) will usually look directly at the camera with a formal (or semi-formal) expression.
 Traditional portraits are often taken in studios, with professional lighting and background setups.

 Traditional portraits are great for capturing a person’s physical appearance, and they can be very formal shots.

-If you’re looking to take a traditional portrait, be sure to have your subject(s) dress in their best clothes and prepare for a bit of posing.
+If you’re looking to take a traditional portrait, be sure to have your subject(s) dress in their best clothes and prepare for some posing.

 Traditional portraits are often used for things like family photos, graduation pictures, or headshots.